marcelwa/CEGIS/README.md

 ## Usage

-The functionality of this library is encapsulated in a class called CEGISHandler.
+The functionality of this library is encapsulated in a class called `CEGISHandler`.
 This class handles the given variables, constraints and execution of the CEGIS loop as well as runtime measurement and many other tasks.

 ```cpp